AbhishekSadhwani/AbhishekSadhwani/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - 💼 &nbsp; Associate Application Developer at Accenture India.
-- 🌱 &nbsp; Learning more Algorithms, Development and Finance.
+- 🌱 &nbsp; Learning more about Algorithms, Development, and Finance.
 - ⚡️ &nbsp; Fun fact: I like playing video games.

 ---